ptv-logistics/Log4ALA/README.md

 #### Required Access role Assignement

-Please note to better keep the Azure dcr and dcr endpoint resources in the same Azure resource group and add the <b>Monitoring Metrics Publisher</b> access role assignement to the Service Principal (appId) and/or the system/user managed identity of this resource group to grant access to the Azure Ingestion API from the depending service principal and/or managed identity ![service principal and/or managed identity](https://raw.githubusercontent.com/ptv-logistics/Log4ALA/master/system_user_identity.png).
+Please note to better keep the Azure dcr and dce resources in the same Azure resource group and add the <b>Monitoring Metrics Publisher</b> access role assignement to the Service Principal (appId) and/or the system/user managed identity of this resource group to grant access to the Azure Ingestion API from the depending service principal and/or managed identity ![service principal and/or managed identity](https://raw.githubusercontent.com/ptv-logistics/Log4ALA/master/system_user_identity.png).